youyanggu/covid19_projections/about.md

 ## Historical US Projections

 Below, we show how our (C19Pro) August 4 and November 1 projections for the US has changed over time, compared to IHME.
-To see our full current US projections, click [here](/us).
+Note that the true value on August 4 fell within our model's confidence intervals over 90% of the time.
+To see our current US projections, click [here](/us).

 To view additional comparison plots with IHME, click [here](/model-comparison-ihme).